 For example, the proprietary technology used by GuidedChoice was invented by Dr. Harry Markowitz, company co-founder and recipient of the Nobel Memorial Prize in Economics Science.
 Their Investment Leadership Team includes widely renowned leaders in the fields of investing and economics.

 Lastly, don’t forget to ask the hard-hitting questions like “What happens if my situation changes?”
 Things will almost certainly pop up along the way and throw your plan off course.

 GuidedChoice knows this, which is why they provide you with a Projected Wealth Calculator where you can make small adjustments and see how they affect your overall savings plan.
 They also employ digital intelligence that automatically rebalances your portfolio.
 Tools like these keep you on track towards achieving your goals.

 So where’s the best place to open an IRA?

-For new or hands-off investors, we think GuidedChoice is a great option.
-They check off all our boxes, from their fiduciary standard and transparent fees to excellent customer support and inventive technologies.
+For new or hands-off investors, GuidedChoice is a reliable option.
+From their fiduciary standard and transparent fees to excellent customer support and inventive technologies, they cover their bases.
 Creating an account is quick and easy, and there’s always someone there to answer your questions.